-- a.
-It is the responsibility of the organization's leader to settle the transactions at the end of the day, and to keep track of sales on their own in case of a dispute. - b.
-Readers must be returned to the Business Office at the end of each business day. - c.
+- Readers must be returned to the Business Office at the end of each business day. - b.
 If a reader is lost or stolen, it must be immediately reported to the Business Office and the Secretary-Treasurer of the Student Government.